yourlabs/django-autocomplete-light/docs/source/cookbook.rst

         }

         widget_js_attributes = {
+            # That will set data-max-values which will set widget.maxValues
             'max_values': 6,
         }

         def choices_for_request(self):
-            return super(AutocompleteYourModel, self).choices_for_request(
+            """ Return choices for a particular request """ return super(AutocompleteYourModel, self).choices_for_request(
                 ).exclude(extra=self.request.GET['extra'])

-    # Just pass the class to register as well.
+    # Just pass the class to register and it'll subclass it to be thread safe.
     autocomplete_light.register(YourModel, YourModelAutocomplete)

     # This will subclass the subclass, using extra kwargs as class attributes.
     autocomplete_light.register(YourModel, YourModelAutocomplete,
+        # Again, registering another autocomplete for the same model, requires
+        # registration under a different name
         name='YourModelOtherAutocomplete',
+        # Extra **kwargs passed to register have priority.
         choice_template='your_app/other_template.html')

 Various cooking recipes far ``your_app/forms.py``::

     # Use as much registered autocompletes as possible.
     SomeModelForm = autocomplete_light.modelform_factory(SomeModel,
-        exclude=('some_field')
+        exclude=('some_field'))

     # Same with a custom modelform, using Meta.get_widgets_dict().
     class CustomModelForm(forms.ModelForm):